VladislavAnanyev/Geo-Server/README.md

 # WebQuiz
 Web Quiz Service // Spring, Hibernate, freemarker
+In build.gradle:

+set database username & password (any)

+than:

-IN src/resources/applications.properties:
+IN src/main/resources/applications.properties:

-DATABASE USERNAME = sa
-DATABASE PASSWORD = password
+set database username & password (from build.gradle)

-Email username & password - use yours to send registration messages from it to users
+Email username & password - use yours (yandex) to send registration messages from it to users